-The OECD Nuclear Energy Agency (NEA) and CIEMAT are co-organising the Seventh International Workshop on Structural Materials for Innovative Nuclear Systems (SMINS‑7).
-The workshop will be held in Madrid (Spain) from 31 March to 3 April 2025, hosted by CIEMAT, and with the support of the Joint Programme on Nuclear Materials of the European Energy Research Alliance (EERA-JPNM), as well as of the CONNECT-NM Co-funded European Partnership on Nuclear Materials.
+The OECD Nuclear Energy Agency (NEA) and Ciemat co-organised the Seventh International Workshop on Structural Materials for Innovative Nuclear Systems (SMINS-7), with the support of industry, Newcleo, Naarea, French Alternative Energies and Atomic Energy Commission (CEA), as well as the International Atomic Energy Agency (IAEA), the Joint Programme on Nuclear Materials of the European Energy Research Alliance (EERA-JPNM), CONNECT-NM Co-funded European Partnership on Nuclear Materials and Centro Superior de Investigaciones Científicas (CSIC) in Spain.

 Materials research is a field of growing relevance for advanced nuclear systems, such as generation IV reactors, small modular reactors, advanced modular reactors and micro reactors, transmutation systems and fusion devices.
 For these different systems, structural materials must be selected or developed to address the specific challenges of their foreseen operational environments.
 This requires both cross-cutting research programmes and advanced experimental/simulation facilities to characterise and evaluate the performance of materials.

-The purpose of this workshop is to stimulate an exchange of information on current materials research programmes for different innovative nuclear systems, with a view to identifying and developing potential synergies.
+The purpose of this workshop was to stimulate an exchange of information on current materials research programmes for different innovative nuclear systems, with a view to identifying and developing potential synergies.

-The workshop will cover fundamental studies, modelling and experiments connected with the discovery, design, development, manufacturing and joining, qualification and behaviour in operation of innovative structural materials, including cladding materials, for advanced nuclear systems such as thermal, fast and sub-critical reactors, as well as fusion systems.
+The workshop covered fundamental studies, modelling and experiments connected with the discovery, design, development, manufacturing and joining, qualification and behaviour in operation of innovative structural materials, including cladding materials, for advanced nuclear systems such as thermal, fast and sub-critical reactors, as well as fusion systems.

 Fundamental studies, materials design, materials processing and joining, evolution of material properties: